-A few weeks ago I mentioned a composition technique I tried with my beginning instrumental music students called a “snowball fight.”
-It’s commonly used in more academic classes, but was the perfect fit for music writing as well!
+A few weeks ago, I mentioned a music composition strategy I tried with my beginning instrumental music students called a “snowball fight.”
+It’s commonly used in academic classes, but was the perfect fit for music writing as well!
 Yes, I realize it’s the end of May and almost summer vacation, but this is a great time to try it!
 If you’re interested, here’s what Discovery Education says about it – SOS: Snowball Fight.

 The basic idea of a snowball fight is that students are creating something together.
 Multiple students contribute to the final product.
 This allows individuals to focus on small parts, rather than a larger whole.
 For my snowball composition project, I wanted students to focus on writing melodies using the first five notes they have learned to play on their instruments.
 Students used quarter note and eighth note patterns, as we have been working on in class.

 Then things got interesting.
 I instructed students to come to the front of the room with their papers and spread it out.
 I told them to crumple their papers into a loose ball.
 You would have thought I suggested we start a bonfire in the middle of the classroom!
-The kids were shocked!
-But, they complied.
-Once the papers were crumpled, we had a snowball fight!
+The kids were shocked but happy to comply.
+After crumpling the papers we had a snowball fight!
 They were so excited.
 I counted to three and students threw their snowballs across the room, found another snowball, and took it back to their seats.
 The students then needed to add four more beats to the existing melody, creating a two measure composition.
-Once again they had to play their work, and I encouraged several volunteers to share with the class.
+Once again, they had to play their work, and I encouraged several volunteers to share with the class.
 We repeated this process two more times, so the students ended up with a four measure composition they could play.

-This is not a technique I will use every week, it’s something we may do once or twice a year.
-It’s definitely worth considering if you want to have students work on any kind of compositional techniques, be it writing with specific notes or rhythms, or even expressive elements.
+This is not a music composition strategy I will use weekly, maybe once or twice a year.
+It’s definitely worth considering if you want to have students work on any kind of compositional techniques, such as writing with specific notes or rhythms, or even expressive elements.
 The sky is the limit.
-Music composition should be fun, allow your students to enjoy it!
+Music composition should be fun.
+Allow your students to enjoy it!

 Looking for other ideas for having students create music?
 Check out these posts:

 Enjoy what you have just read?
-Please consider subscribing to my blog!
+Please consider subscribing!